-*An equal amount of cornstarch or potato starch (not potato flour) can be used in place of the rice flour.
+Potato Starch Subs: An equal amount of rice flour, cornstarch or arrowroot can be used in place of the potato starch.

-*You can grind your own oat flour in a high-speed blender, food processor, or blade (not burr) coffee grinder.
-It will take about 1-1/2 to 1-1/2 cups of rolled oats to yield 1 cup of oat flour.
+Oat Flour Tip: You can grind your own oat flour in a high-speed blender, food processor, or blade (not burr) coffee grinder.
+It will take about 1-1/4 cups of rolled oats to yield 1 cup of oat flour.

 - Cuisine: British, Scottish